Dirac operators for matrix algebras converging to coadjoint orbits: Bridges with symbols

 \begin{definition} Let $\cA$ and $\cB$ be unital C*-algebras and let $\Pi = (\cD, \om)$ be a bridge from $\cA$ to $\cB$ .
 Let $L^\cA$ and $L^\cB$ be C*-metrics on $\cA$ and $\cB$.
 The \emph{height} of the bridge $\Pi$ is given by

 where the Hausdorff distances are with respect to the indicated metrics.
 The length of $\Pi$ is then defined by

 \end{definition}

-\Lat \ defines the length of a finite path of bridges to be the sum of the lengths of the individual bridges.
-He then defines the G-H propinquity between two compact quantum metric spaces to be the infimum of the lengths of all finite paths between them.
+\Lat \ defines the length of a finite path ( a ``trek'') of bridges to be the sum of the lengths of the individual bridges.
+He then defines the Gromov-Hausdorff propinquity between two compact C*-metric spaces to be the infimum of the lengths of all finite paths between them.
 (This gives the triangle inequality.)
-He proves the remarkable fact that if the propinquity between two compact quantum metric spaces is 0, then they are isometric in the sense that there is an isomorphism between the C*-algebras that carries the C*-metric on one to the C*-metric on the other.
-Thus the propinquity is a metric on the set of isometry classes of compact quantum metric spaces.
+He proves the remarkable fact that if the propinquity between two compact C*-metric spaces is 0, then they are isometric in the sense that there is an isomorphism between the C*-algebras that carries the C*-metric on one to the C*-metric on the other.
+Thus the propinquity is a metric on the set of isometry classes of compact C*-metric spaces.
 But we will not need to deal directly with finite paths of bridges because we will prove that, for the sequences of bridges that we will construct, already their lengths will converge to 0.

 For the main context of this paper there is extra structure available to help with measuring the lengths of bridges.
 The next paragraph is strongly motivated by the discussion of bridges with conditional expectations in sections 4 and 5 of \cite{R29}.